mfcardenas/simulate-activity-example/README.md

-# PHAT Example Monitoring Activity [02]
+# Example Monitoring Activity
-Use of acceleration sensors and smart phone to monitor basic activities in a user.
+Use of acceleration sensors to monitor basic activities in a user.

 The sensors are located in:
-- Chest (Smart phone)
+- Chest (Sensor Acceleration)
 - Left hand (Sensor Acceleration)
-- Right hand.
+- Right Leg.
 (Sensor Acceleration)

 <table>
 <tr>